Nagios Troubleshooting Guide

 and command_file

-are of particular interest for troubleshooting the above.
-The latter dictates the path at which the command file resides.
+are particularly helpful when troubleshooting the item above.
+The latter determines the path where the command file resides.

 If you can verify that external commands are enabled in Nagios, per the check_external_commands